MerlinVR/UdonSharp/Tools/Docusaurus/docs/Migration.md

 **Symptoms**: Errors in your console which mention the above library.
 It might not be at the front of the sentence, but something like `System.TypeInitializationException: the type initializer for blah blah blah...Assets/SketchfabForUnity/Dependencies/Libraries/Newtonsoft.Json.dll`

 **How to Fix**: Remove any copies of Newtonsoft.Json.dll from your Assets folder, the VRCSDK will provide it for any package that needs it through the Package Manager.

-[UdonSharp] Script 'Assets/_pi_/_LTCGI/Scripts/LTCGI_UdonAdapter.cs' does not belong to a U# assembly, have you made a U# assembly definition for the assembly the script is a part of?